The Ghosts Within

 “NO, No, no, we’re both from here, but we did live several years on an American airbase.
 He was a skilled machinist and the Americans valued him very much.”
 She pauses for a moment staring at her soup.
 “Until they didn’t.
 That’s the thing about you Americans, you quickly discard what you no longer need.”

-“Sometimes,” I stutter, “it’s best to just move on-.”
+“Sometimes,” I stutter, “it’s best to move on-.”

+“Rosina gets up returning with a bottle of grappa and two glasses that she fills.
+“My plan is to climb the next mountain before stopping.”
+I slam back the grappa and she immediately refills.
 “But this feeling chasing, or pushing me, what I choose to call fate, needs me to stop at that church.
 I rationalize it’s for shelter, even while accepting it might be something else.”
-The woman clears the table, leaving only the bottle and two shot glasses.
+She clears the table, leaving only the bottle and shot glasses.
 “I try to go inside, but the gates are locked, why the hell they’re locked I can’t imagine.”
-I take another brace stunned in the sudden realization, “Father J said they’d be.”
+I take another brace of her liquor stunned in the sudden realization, “Father J said they’d be.”

-The woman refills my glass.
+She refills my glass.
 “You didn’t cry because of a gate.”

-“No,” I answer, stiffening myself with another shot before staring blankly at her, unsure my brain’s ready to venture through that dark door again.
+“No,” I answer, stiffening myself with another shot before staring blankly at her, unsure my brain’s ready to venture through that dark door.
 But then, as if willed on its own, I do, and everything bottled up inside since before this journey even began, escapes.
 “I had a son once,” I blurt out.
 “At least I was supposed to.
 He died.
 Well not really.
 I mean yes, he died, but he really wasn’t ever alive.
 He was only eight weeks old when we miscarried.
-The doctors said my wife would never get pregnant, but then she did-, and then she wasn’t.”
+The doctors said my wife would never get pregnant, but then she did-, and then she wasn’t.

-“And her?” the old woman asks.
+“And her?”
+Rosina asks.

-“I buried him on my rides.
-He never existed but still the same I buried him so deep there’s no memory, no pain, no loss.
-How could there be for something that never existed?
+“Her solace is in the arms of another.
+That’s how things end, me on a bike and her with someone who doesn’t remind her of what happened.
+I bury him on my rides.
+He never existed but still the same I bury him so deep there’s no memory, no pain, no loss.
+How can there be for something that never existed?
 I convince myself fate brought him through my life because my wife and I weren’t meant to last.”
 I down another shot.
 “It’s good I got out.
-She got fat and bitter.
-Angry and ugly; inside and out.
-I can’t imagine what my hell would be like if I was still with her.”
+She got bitter, angry and ugly; I can’t imagine what my hell would be like if I was still with her.”
 I help myself to more grappa.
-“In that sense he saved my life.”
-The woman gets up and goes to the next room, returning with a dark wool blanket she drapes over me before sitting back down and refilling my glass.
+“In that sense he saved me.”
+Rosina gets up and goes to the next room, returning with a dark wool blanket she drapes over me before sitting back down and refilling my glass.
 “It was him on that mountain, I know it as sure as I sit here.
 He’s the one pushing me, driving me to that church.
-He had things to say, things that could no longer be buried by bike rides.”
+He has things to say that can no longer be buried in bike rides.”